jsdotcode/projects-list/README.md

 ## css3 loaders projects

-_Css collection of spinners that you can use as loading animation coping markup and css and use it on your website._
+_Css collection of spinners that can be used as loading animation coping markup and css and pasting it into the website code._

 **URL**: [css3loaders.com](https://css3loaders.com/)